rasql/ev3-makecode/docs/2_sensor/sensor.rst

 Touch sensor
 ------------

-Each time you press the touch sensor, the eyes with hearts appear and a sound is made.
+Each time you press the touch sensor, the eyes with the hearts appear and a sound is played.

 .. image:: touch1.png